-If you look to the right of the blooms you will seed a side shoot with tiny buds on it.
-Once the main bloom is done cut down to just above that side shoot.
+If you look to the right of the blooms in the photo below you will seed a side shoot with tiny buds on it.
+Once the main bloom is beginning to lose its petals on the bottom of the plume, cut down to just above that side shoot.

-To collect, once the seed pod is dry and starting to crack, I hold something under the pod, like a small paper bag or envelop as I cut it off and let the pod and seeds fall into it.
+To collect, once the seed pod is dry and starting to crack, I hold something under the pod, like a small paper bag or envelop, then cut the seed pod off and let the pod and seeds fall into it.
 Set them aside in the paper container to completely dry.
-I then separate the seed out from most of the chaff and store in a small baggie in the refrigerator until I am ready to germinate them.
+Then separate the seed out from most of the chaff and store them in a small baggie in the refrigerator until it is time to germinate.

 Click on over to my entire post on How to Start Delphiniums from Seed

 Have you been inspired to try growing Delphiniums?
 They are worth it!

 Special note: All delphiniums are considered toxic and parts of the plant and flower may cause severe discomfort to humans and animals if eaten.
 Gloves should be worn when working with delphiniums, contact with the foliage can result in skin irritation.